Help Maximize Student Learning

-Orienting students to your rationale and use of the cases in your curriculum is important to achieving effective integration.
-Review the following questions during your course orientation, or include the questions and your answers in the course materials.
+Review the following questions during your course orientation or include the answers in your course materials.

 Review the Aquifer educational goals with your students and articulate how you have chosen to incorporate them into your own course goals.
 Discuss how the cases will advance their understanding of the foundational concepts and clinical skills within your course.